ConversationalComponents/agent/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/ConversationalComponents/puppet)

-# Puppet
+# Agent (agt)
-Puppet is a high-level toolkit for building chatbots using conversational components.
+Agent is a high-level toolkit for building chatbots using conversational components.
-Try puppet if you want to make your chatbot modular using composable components.
+Try Agent if you want to make your chatbot modular using composable components.

 - [Installation](#installation)
 - [Getting Started](#getting-started)